panisjr/panisjr/README.md

 ---

-> _“Code with purpose, build with passion, and keep learning.”_
+> _“If you're starting to give up, and think about why you started.”_
 > — **Ramel Panis Jr.**